 Clinical considerations:

-When performed under medical supervision, PRP with microneedling is regarded as generally safe and may accelerate the skin’s natural repair and regeneration processes.
+When performed under medical supervision, PRP combined with microneedling is generally regarded as safe and may support the skin’s natural repair and regeneration processes.
+For individuals exploring ways to boost collagen, this approach works by stimulating the skin’s own healing response rather than adding external substances.

 Disclaimer: In Singapore, the use of PRP for aesthetic purposes is subject to medical regulations and cannot be advertised as a cosmetic treatment.
 Patients should consult a licensed medical professional for personalised advice.